Home » Blogs » Stock Market 1O1 » Repatriable vs Non-Repatriable Investments: Which is Better for NRIs in India?

 This scheme allows NRIs to buy and sell stocks of Indian organisations by directing such purchases and sales through their NRI savings accounts.

-Different kinds of repatriable NRI accounts in India
+Types of Repatriable NRI Accounts in India

 To take advantage of financial perks back home, if you are an Indian native residing overseas, you must create an NRI bank account.
 These are the NRI accounts in India that allow you to have your money repatriated back to your home country.